 If you want to be on the safe side, just claim that the meaning of the Snark is elusive.
 But to the more courageous readers I recommend Louise Schweitzer’s doctoral thesis One Wild Flower.

 2017-09-04, update: 2021-03-05

 <!
 Corsham Court>This is the first page published in snrk.de, a blog which was set up in 2017.
 It’s mostly about Lewis Carroll‘s, Henry Holiday‘s and Joseph Swain‘s illustrations to The Hunting of the Snark.

 In his Illuminated Snark, John Tufail assumed that the night sky in the front cover of The Hunting of the Snark could be a map.
-Together with my assumption that Henry Holiday drew inspiration from several paintings by Marcus Gheeraerts the Younger, John’s paper helped me to find the Ditchley Portrait.
-That again helped me to find the painting by an anonymous artist depicting Elizabeth I at old age.
+Together with my assumption that Henry Holiday drew inspiration from several paintings by Marcus Gheeraerts (I+II), John’s paper helped me to find the Ditchley Portrait.
+That again helped me to find the painting by an unknown artist depicting Elizabeth I at old age.

-In this image one of the elements has been marked (blue frame) which Henry Holiday borrowed from a 17th century painting (by an anonymous artist).
+In this image one of the elements has been marked (orange frame) which Henry Holiday borrowed from a 17th century painting (by an anonymous artist).
 This might be a bit different from the borrowing described by T. S. Eliot in 1920.
-The borrowing ot the pictorial allusion is inconspicuous.
+In the example shown here, the borrowing of the pictorial allusion is inconspicuous.
 It doesn’t enrich Holiday’s illustration.
 It’s only purpose might be that of a signpost pointing to another work of art.